quii/learn-go-with-tests/http-server.md

 ```

 If you run `go build` again and hit the same URL you should get `"123"`.
 Not great, but until we store data that's the best we can do.
+It also didn't feel great that our main application was starting up but not actually working.
+We had to manually test to see the problem.

 We have a few options as to what to do next

 -   Handle the scenario where the player doesn't exist
 -   Handle the `POST /players/{name}` scenario
--   It didn't feel great that our main application was starting up but not actually working.
-We had to manually test to see the problem.

 Whilst the `POST` scenario gets us closer to the "happy path", I feel it'll be easier to tackle the missing player scenario first as we're in that context already.
 We'll get to the rest later.